jacopoM28/Branchiopoda_GenomeEvolution_vol1/README.md

 # Branchiopoda_GenomeEvolution_vol1

-## Bioinformatic pipeline used to study evolution of Transposable Elements in 9 branchiopods genomes.
+## Bioinformatic pipeline used to study evolution of Transposable Elements and their repression genes in 9 branchiopods genomes.

 ### Species:
  - Lpac = *Lepidurus packardi*